Polarized radiation from the spreading layer of the weakly magnetized neutron stars: Emission model

-We consider a spherical NS of radius, $R$, and mass, $M$, with a SL covering a part of the NS surface.
-We define the layer as a belt located between the minimum and maximum co-latitude, $\theta_{\rm min}$ and $\theta_{\rm max}$, see Fig.\ref{fig:geom}.
-As we assume the accretion disk to be geometrically thin and optically thick, we only consider the emission coming from the upper half of the NS surface.
-We consider the emission coming from the SL directly to the observer and neglect the components corresponding to the reflection of the SL emission from the accretion disk surface or scattering of the SL emission in the wind above the disk.
+We considered a spherical NS of radius, $R$, and mass, $M$, with a SL covering part of the NS surface.
+We defined the layer as a belt located between the minimum and maximum colatitude, $\theta_{\rm min}$ and $\theta_{\rm max}$ (see Fig.~\ref{fig:geom}).
+The coordinate system was chosen such that the z-axis was aligned with the rotation axis of the NS, and the disk lay in the xy-plane.
+As we assumed the accretion disk to be geometrically thin and optically thick, we only considered the emission from the upper half of the NS surface.
+We considered the direct emission from the SL and neglected the components corresponding to the reflection of the SL emission from the accretion disk surface or scattering off the wind above the disk.

-We first calculate the observed flux to estimate the polarization of the emission coming from the SL.
-For completeness, we repeat (with some adjustments for the SL geometry) the method that is used to compute the observed flux \citep[see also][]{PB06,SNP18,Bogdanov19L26,Suleimanov20} and then extend it to the description of the PD and PA as in \cite{poutanen20}, again accounting for the difference in geometry.
+We first calculated the observed flux to estimate the polarization of the emission from the SL.
+For completeness, we repeated (with some adjustments for the SL geometry) the method that was used to compute the observed flux \citep[see also][]{PB06,SNP18,Bogdanov19L26,Suleimanov20} and then extended it to the description of the polarization following \citet{poutanen20}.

-To obtain the emission from the whole SL, we start by calculating the emission from a small element with co-latitude $\theta$ and azimuthal angle $\phi$.
-Then, we integrate over the whole layer in the non-rotating frame.
+To obtain the emission from the whole SL, we started by calculating the emission from a small surface element with colatitude $\theta$ and azimuthal angle $\phi$.
+Then, we integrated over the whole visible area of the layer in the nonrotating frame.